RED LIGHT CAMERAS

 The new contract contains no provision for the issuance of Snitch Tickets, the investigatory "Courtesy Notice" forms recognized in SB 1303 of 2012.
 Absent access to the Snitch Ticket tool, the City will have just two poor choices when there's an obvious mismatch between the pictured driver and the registered owner.
 1. File charges against the registered owner, without Probable Cause.
 2. Reject the violation.

-While as of Dec.
-2016 the Gatso cameras were not up and running, the long delay (caused in part by some bumbling and by the need to
+The long delay (caused in part by some bumbling and by the need to

 "Great news...
 Edison has notified the City that they will be energizing the two service pedestals on La Cienege Blvd. on December 6th.
 These pedestals will supply power to the two rear